 Clinical staff gathers together weekly to briefly present intake clients and make recommendations for treatment planning.
 Diagnosis at intake is also emphasized.

 This seminar meets regularly and focuses on how to develop effective wellness programs.
 Externs are required to develop and implement at least one outreach program in the training year and assist with other programs as requester.
 They receive consultation, support and guidance on these projects in this seminar led by Senior Staff.

-Please note that applications are accepted ELECTRONICALLY ONLY by completing a survey link that is posted here:
+Please note that applications are accepted ELECTRONICALLY ONLY by completing the survey.

 Required Application Materials**: